Computer Science Prefix: CS

 438 Web Programming And Administration

-This course covers Web programming with an emphasis server side programming.
-It explores Web servers' features, configuration, and programming.
-It also analyses the development of dynamic content and online database handling.
+This course covers Web programming with an emphasis on server side programming.
+It explores Web servers' features, configurations, and programming.
+It also analyzes the development of dynamic content and online database handling.
 Case studies such as e-commerce, online database management, or distance education will be discussed.
 Prerequisite: IT 338

 440 International Telecommunications